-Diesel Linked to Long Term Health Complications
+Exposure to Diesel Fumes to Long Term Health Complications

 Cancer Link Discovered by the EPA

-In 2002, the Environmental Protection Agency published the findings of an expansive study which indicated that employees exposed to diesel fumes and exhaust were at a significant risk of developing lung cancer.
+In 2002, the Environmental Protection Agency published the findings of an extensive study that indicated that employees exposed to diesel exhaust and fumes were at significant risk of developing lung cancer.

 These claims were later supported by a research study performed at Harvard and U.C Berkeley in 2009, where the records of over 31,000 workers were reviewed to determine if there was any conclusive correlation between diesel exposure and an elevated risk of lung cancer.

 Other Industries Dependent upon Diesel Powered Machinery